Samsung Galaxy Xcover 3

-The Samsung Galaxy Xcover 3 is an Android smartphone produced by Samsung Electronics and released in April 2015.
-It is the successor to the Samsung Galaxy Xcover 2.
+The Samsung Galaxy Xcover 3 is a mid-range rugged Android-based smartphone produced and developed by Samsung Electronics, as part of the Galaxy Xcover series and released in April 2015.
+It is the successor to the Galaxy Xcover 2.
 The Xcover 3 is waterproof and dustproof designed around the IP67 specifications.
-Its successor is the Samsung Galaxy Xcover 4.
+Its successor is the Galaxy Xcover 4 in 2017.